wiktor-wiktor/wiktor-wiktor/README.md

 👋 Hi, I’m Wiktor (@wiktor-wiktor).
-I write code from a beautiful city of Wrocław.
+I write code from a beautiful city of ~Wrocław~ Ljubljana.

 👀 I’m interested in all of the new, hot & shinny tech that comes from right and left.
 Be that around JavaScript or AI.